 This study confirms the high phone ownership in rural Ghana.
-We also concluded that although educational level does influence phone ownership, high socio-economic status is associated with phone ownership and consequent use of mHealth systems.
-The study also revealed that while men are more likely to own a mobile phone, there is no gender association to use of mHealth services.
+The study also established that although educational level influences phone ownership, high socio-economic status is associated with phone ownership and consequent use of mHealth systems.
+The study also revealed that while men are more likely to own a mobile phone, there is no gender association in the use of mHealth services.
 Caregivers primarily use the mHealth system for purposes of meeting the health needs of their children.
-It was established that caregivers have high intentions to use mHealth although a relatively low reported use.
+It was established that caregivers have high intentions to use mHealth services although a relatively low proportion reported ever using the system.